jei3m/ai-ponics/README.md

 - **Firebase Integration**: Firebase provides backend services such as user authentication (via Google), real-time database storage, and cloud-based data sync.
 This ensures seamless data management, user profiles, and real-time updates across devices.

+- **AI-Chatbot Integration**: The application includes an AI-powered chatbot that provides real-time advice on plant care based on the sensor data.

+- **Email Notifications**: Users will receive email notifications whenever critical temperature thresholds are reached.
+Such as when it is too cold for the plant to grow, or when it is too hot for the plant to survive.

 - **User-Friendly Interface**: The React JS-based frontend with the implementation of Ant Design provides an intuitive and interactive user experience, making it easy to visualize plant health data and sensor readings.

-- **Multiple Blynk API Keys**: Users can now implement multiple Blynk API keys, allowing seamless switching between Aeroponic systems.
+- **Multiple Blynk API Keys**: Users can now implement multiple Blynk API keys, allowing seamless switching between different Aeroponic systems.

 ## Technologies Used